Skip to main contentSkip to Table of Contents

 The Access Board’s third strategic goal is supported by three objectives, which are:

-• Objective 3.1: Improve the accessibility of federal buildings and facilities through enhanced awareness and robust enforcement of the Architectural Barriers Act.
+• Objective 3.1: Improve the accessibility of federal buildings and facilities through enhanced awareness and robust enforcement of the ABA.

 • Objective 3.2: Improve accessibility of federal information and communication technology through collaboration with other federal agencies.